-Subsequent to December 31, 2016, the Foundation entered into a contract with a construction company for the construction of a new building to house the Foundation offices, for the contracted price of \$3,349,576 due in installments as the project progresses.
+In early 2017, the Foundation entered into a contract with a construction company for the construction of a new building to house the Foundation offices, for the contracted price of \$3,349,576 due in installments as the project progresses.
 The sources of cash flows to be used to pay for the building are unrestricted net assets.
-Construction will begin in 2017, and the project is expected to be completed by June 2018.
+Construction began in 2017 and the project is expected to be completed by June 2018.